palmergroupUH/Python-force-field-parameterization-workflow/README.md

 * Python 3.7

-* Intel Fortran compiler (> version 18.0.3)
+* Intel Fortran compiler (> version 18.0.3).
-  gfortran (4.8.5) also compile successfully, but the exectuable may not work with long absolute file path.
+  gfortran (4.8.5) also compiles successfully, but the program may not work with a long absolute file path.

 ## Installation on Linux: